CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 - Created a Document Intelligence resource.
 - Trained and labeled data for document analysis.
-- Developed and deployed an Azure Function App.
-- Executed the Function App to process documents.
+- Uploaded files to Storage container
 - Integrated and explored AI-powered search capabilities.

 ### You have successfully completed the lab.
 Now, click on **Next >>** from the lower right corner to proceed on to the next lab.